house concert

 dining room windowsills

-The inexpensive blue vase came from Wal-Mart and it and others like it were used at a friend’s wedding to hold bouquets on the reception tables, you can learn more about The Epoxy Resin Store, if you are looking for good decorations.
+The inexpensive blue vase came from Wal-Mart and it and others like it were used at a friend’s wedding to hold bouquets on the reception tables.
 The large vase makes a great hurricane for the candle.
 The lights in the background are on the redbud tree outside the window.
-To know more about resin and other resin products, click here

 The dining room Christmas tree is our “Snow Tree.”
 The quilt batting that covers the sheet was cut with a decorative scalloped edge.